encse/rubik-dos/README.md

 ![screenshot](screenshot.png)

 The code was written in Borland C++ (mostly C) using an old 5x86 machine.
-I found the archives of this project in 2021 and made it available in DOSBox.
+I found the archives in 2021 and made it available in DOSBox.

 Check it out at https://csokavar.hu/projects/rubik